natea/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 Preview Your Course
 ***********************

-When you view your course through Preview mode, you see all the units of your course, regardless of whether they are set to Public or Private and regardless of whether the release dates have passed.
+When you view your course using Preview mode, you see all the units of your course, regardless of whether they are set to Public or Private and regardless of whether the release dates have passed.

+.. ^ set to Private %%%

-Using Preview mode is the only way to see content that is set to Private **as a student would see it.**
+Using Preview mode is the only way to see content that is set to Private *as a student would see it*.

+.. ^ set to Private %%%

-You can enter Preview mode in two ways.
+You can enter Preview mode in these ways.

 * On any subsection page, click **Preview Drafts**.

   .. image:: ../Images/preview_draft.png
    :width: 800
    :alt: Image of a subsection with the Preview Drafts button circled

+.. image change needed? %%%

-* On any Unit page, click **Preview**.
+* On any unit page, click **Preview**.

   The following example shows the **Preview** button for a unit that is set to Public.